ryan-roemer/thorax-docs/src/content/api.md

     //get class
     Thorax.Views["my-view"]

-### templates *Thorax.templates*
+### templates *Handlebars.templates*

 A hash of templates, used by various Thorax helpers.
-If using the Lumbar or Rails boilerplate projects this hash will be automatically generated from the files in your `templates` directories.
+If using the Lumbar or Rails boilerplate projects or the [Thorax Seed](http://github.com/walmartlabs/thorax-seed) this hash will be automatically generated from the files in your `templates` directories.
 To manually add a template to the hash:

-    Thorax.templates['my-template-name'] = Handlebars.compile('template string');
+    Handlebars.templates['my-template-name'] = Handlebars.compile('template string');

-If a `View` has the same `name` as a template in the `templates` hash, it's `template' property will be automatically assigned.
+If a `View` has the same `name` as a template in the `templates` hash, its `template' property will be automatically assigned.

 ## Thorax.View